...ONE SET ONLY...

 Bosch H1's are one of the most fascinating early headlights used on Porsches.
 The H1 halogen bulb was introduced in 1967 and Porsche used H1's on RoW (rest of world) delivered cars from then through most of 1972 when H4's were introduced.

-The restoration process with Audette Collection starts with high quality original Bosch H1 cores and finishes with concours level headlamps.
-The reflectors travel to two plating shops, for for copper and nickel plating and polishing.
-Next they are sent to another plating shop for the application of the number plating technique for automotive headlights, vapor deposited aluminum.
+Our restoration process starts with high quality original Bosch H1 cores and finishes with concours level headlamps.
+The reflectors travel to two plating shops, first for copper and nickel plating and polishing and secondly to another plating shop for the application of the number one plating technique for automotive headlights, vapor deposited aluminum.

 Next comes assembly using the highest quality parts.
-The end result is suitable for high level concours cars which have won at notable events, such as the Concours on the Avenue in Carmel, California.
+The end result is suitable for high level concours cars provable by winners at notable events, such as the Concours on the Avenue in Carmel, California.